 8 x Pax $3405.00 per person

 9 x Pax $3295.00 per person

 Hotel Single Supplement $200.00

-Clients will have to sign a waiver with TANAPA for this route as it's not without risk due to rock fall and wearing helmets is a must.
+Clients will have to sign a waiver with TANAPA for this route.
 Price includes helmets.

 Reservation system powered by evoSuite®